Malta's Corporate Tax System (for 2019)

 Malta - Taxation of Companies

-The Maltese taxation of companies is set up to provide businesses with the secure tax procedures.
-The Malta tax advantages are underpinned to the double tax relief which is could be beneficial.
+The Maltese taxation of companies is underpinned to the double tax relief which proves to be beneficial.

 What is the Corporate Tax Rate in Malta?

 Companies incorporated in Malta are subject to tax at the rate of 35% on their worldwide income and capital gains.

 Various fiscal incentives are available to both companies and their shareholders upon the distribution of a dividend.